 Other Approaches to Reduce Chronic Disease

-The 2015 study in the Journal of Community Medicine and Health Education called for a multi-faceted effort:
+The 2015 study in the Journal of Community Medicine and Health Education called for a multi-faceted effort to reduce chronic disease:

 - Increase government policy and regulation

-- Improve the physical environment where it’s difficult to access healthy food and physical activity
+- Improve physical environments to make it easier to access healthy food and physical activity

 - Install workplace wellness programs